SAP-samples/teched2023-XP185v/exercises/ex0/README.md

 5. Logon to your personal Identity Provider - SCI Cockpit (SCI - SAP Cloud Identity service).

-   Navigate in your Subaccoount to **Instance and Subscriptions**.
-Click on the tile next to the subscribt application **Cloud Identity Services** which says **Go to Application** when you hover over it.
+   Navigate in your Subaccount to **Instance and Subscriptions**.
+Click on the tile next to the subscribed application **Cloud Identity Services** which says **Go to Application** when you hover over it.
 A new window opens with your SAP Cloud Identity Services Trial Account Cockpit. **Bookmark** the link for fast and quick access to the **SCI cockpit**.

     <br>![](/exercises/ex0/images/SubaccountInstanceandSubscriptions.png)